Literature Is Entertainment or It Is Nothing

 Thomas Ligotti: If I’m writing, I start work as soon as I wake up, and really before I’m fully awake.

-Neddal Ayad: In his book Fiction author/editor Michael Seidman wrote that he thought younger writers were shortchanging themselves by not doing longhand or typewritten drafts and then retyping them into the computer.
+Neddal Ayad: In his book Fiction affiliate link author/editor Michael Seidman wrote that he thought younger writers were shortchanging themselves by not doing longhand or typewritten drafts and then retyping them into the computer.
 Any thoughts?

 Thomas Ligotti: There’s a lot of truth to that.
 I found that I edited myself as I wrote in longhand, and then I edited myself again when I typed or keyed the manuscript.
 The latter was an important step in learning to edit my own writing that’s lost if you start off keying your work directly to the computer.